sproutfund/field-guide/community-building/campaigns/index.md

 **Identify your community**: Clearly articulate the audience you want to engage.

 **Explanation**: Always start with people.
-Community building campaigns are designed to create connections between people within a geography or interest area.
+Community building campaigns are designed to create connections among people within a geography or interest area.
 Therefore, you must identify your audience first.
 You must understand who you’re trying to serve.

 **Thinking questions**: